Royal Proclamation of 1763: United States

 The influence of the Royal Proclamation of 1763 on the coming of the American Revolution has been variously interpreted.
 Many historians argue that the proclamation ceased to be a significant source of tension after 1768 since the aforementioned later treaties opened up extensive lands for settlement.
 Others have argued that colonial resentment of the proclamation contributed to the growing divide between the colonies and the mother country.
 Some historians say that even though the boundary was pushed west in subsequent treaties, the British government refused to permit new colonial settlements for fear of instigating a war with Native Americans, which angered colonial land speculators.
 Others argue that the Royal Proclamation imposed a fiduciary duty of care on the Crown.

 George Washington was given 20000 acre of land in the Ohio region for his services in the French and Indian War.
+In a 1767 letter to surveyor William Crawford he openly “look[ed] upon that Proclamation in any other light … than as a temporary expedient to quiet the minds of the Indians.”
 In 1770, Washington took the lead in securing the rights of himself and his old soldiers in the French War, advancing money to pay expenses for the common cause and using his influence in the proper quarters.
 In August 1770, it was decided that Washington should personally make a trip to the western region, where he located and surveyed tracts for himself and military comrades.
 After some dispute, he was eventually granted a patent letter for tracts of land there.
 The lands involved were open to Virginians under terms of the Treaty of Lochaber of 1770, except for the lands located 2 mi south of Fort Pitt, now known as Pittsburgh.

 In the United States, the Royal Proclamation of 1763 ended with the American Revolutionary War because Great Britain ceded the land in question to the United States in the Treaty of Paris (1783).
 Afterward, the U.S. government faced difficulties preventing frontier violence and eventually adopted policies similar to the Royal Proclamation.
 The first in a series of Indian Intercourse Acts was passed in 1790, prohibiting unregulated trade and travel in Native American lands.
 In 1823, the U.S. Supreme Court case Johnson v.
 McIntosh established that only the U.S. government, and not private individuals, could purchase land from Native Americans.